-If a customer is unsuccessful during this period, the Council will bid on behalf of a customer for all suitable properties.
+If the Council accepts the main duty to provide a customer with secure accommodation, the Council will bid on behalf of a customer for all suitable properties.

 A customer could also be offered suitable accommodation in the private rented sector.
-Any offer made to a homeless customer from the point of being owed the main housing duty will be a final offer.
+Any offer of suitable accommodation made to a homeless customer that is owed any of the above homeless duties, will be considered a final offer of accommodation.